Gray Viane: Playing career

 Widnes were relegated at the end of the season.
-He then moved onto the newly promoted Castleford Tigers (Heritage № 845) in 2006 and had a good spell at the club playing 27 games and once again being the leading try scorer with 14 tries.
+He then moved onto the newly promoted Castleford Tigers in 2006 and had a good spell at the club playing 27 games and once again being the leading try scorer with 14 tries.
 He moved to Salford to replace the retired Junior Langi, and was given the number 15 shirt, playing 9 games with 2 tries.

 Viane was known for his tough defence and prolific try scoring.
 He was a Samoa international.